 I approach teaching as a practice grounded in equity and real life application.
-I strive to make my courses accessible to and inclusive of all students and foreground the reality of academic knowledge as a tool of both oppression and transformation.
+I strive to make my courses accessible to and inclusive of all students and foreground the reality of academic knowledge as a tool of both transformation and oppression.
 I view teaching as an opportunity to build relationships with and learn from students as much as it is an opportunity to share my own knowledge and introduce students to new information and perspectives.

 I’ve taught discussion sections (20-30 students), small seminar courses ( < 10 students), a large lecture course ( > 200 students), and online courses in both synchronous and asynchronous formats.
-In addition to teaching at UCSB, I have taught at an HBCU in the Southeast (kept confidential for research purposes) and a local Santa Barbara high school.
+In addition to teaching at UC Santa Barbara, I’ve taught at an HBCU in the Southeast (kept confidential for research purposes) and a local Santa Barbara high school.

 Teaching Associate / Instructor of Record (UCSB)